-The Company may (but is not obliged to) enter into certain currency related transactions in order to hedge the currency exposure of all the assets of a Fund attributable to a particular Class into the currency of denomination of the relevant Class for the purposes of efficient portfolio management.
+A Class of Shares may be designated in a currency other than the Base Currency of the relevant Fund.
+Where and to the extent that the Investment Manager deems it appropriate Class currency exposure may be hedged against the Base Currency of the relevant Fund.
 Any financial instruments used to implement such strategies with respect to one or more Classes shall be assets/liabilities of a Fund as a whole but will be attributable to the relevant Class(es) and the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Class.
 Any currency exposure of a Class may not be combined with or offset against that of any other Class of a Fund.
 The currency exposure of the assets attributable to a Class may not be allocated to other Classes.
 While it is not the intention, overhedged or underhedged positions may arise here due to factors outside the control of the Investment Manager.
-Such over hedged positions shall not exceed 105 per cent of the Net Asset Value of the relevant Class.
-Hedged positions will be kept under review to ensure that over-hedged positions do not exceed the permitted level.
+Such over hedged positions shall not exceed 105 per cent of the Net Asset Value of the relevant Class and under hedged positions shall not fall short of 95% of the portion of the Net Asset Value of the Class which is to be hedged.
+Hedged positions will be kept under review to ensure that over-hedged positions do not exceed the permitted level and that under hedged positions shall do not fall short of the permitted level.
+Over or under hedged positions will not be carried forward from month to month.
 This review will also incorporate a procedure to ensure that positions materially in excess of 100 per cent of the Net Asset Value of the relevant Class will not be carried forward from month to month.
-To the extent that hedging is successful, the performance of the class is likely to move in line with the performance of the underlying assets.
-Investors should note however that investors in a hedged class will not benefit if the class currency falls against the base currency and/or the currency in which the assets of the Fund are denominated.
+Otherwise such Classes will not be leveraged as a result of transactions entered into for the purpose of hedging against the exposure of the currency of the Class to the currency of the underlying investments of the relevant Fund.
+Investors should note however that investors in a hedged class will not benefit if the Class currency falls against the Base Currency.